boo62/boo62.github.io/blog/posts/fit-a-16x24-competition-simulation.rst

 fit to the simulated number of cells observations (blue crosses).
 In the right plot below a fairly good fit is made to the cell timecourse even though the starting nutrient amount is poorly estimated.
 This affects other parameters as can be seen in the table.
+However, we can distinguish the better fit for inititial guess five by the value of the objective function which is two orders of magnitude smaller.

 .. image:: ../../images/fit-a-16x24-competition-simulation/2x1_guess_uni_kn_0_0_factr_10e0.png
    :width: 49%